PreAngel/pre-angel.com/docs/_posts/2023-08-24-chinese-tech-network.md

 image: /assets/2023/08-chinese-tech-network/chinese-tech-network-event-room.webp
 ---

-> _Chinese Tech Network_ aims to foster networking, collaboration, and professional growth within the Chinese community, particularly in the areas of entrepreneurship, technology, and innovation.
-It's a monthly event at the 4th Thursday of each month.
+> _Chinese Tech Network_ aims to foster networking, collaboration, and professional growth within the Chinese community, particularly in entrepreneurship, technology, and innovation.
+It's a monthly event on the 4th Thursday of each month.

 ![Chinese Tech Network - Silicon Valley in a Box](/assets/2023/08-chinese-tech-network/silicon-valley-pnp.webp)